vincentbernat/pragmatic-debian-packages/README.md

 We add an upstart script and a systemd unit definition.
 This package won't work with systems using neither systemd nor upstart.

+### golang

+This package is just a conversion of the precompiled tarball.
+Compiling Go from source is too deemed to complex (unless you already have Go).
+The tarball is extracted in /usr/lib and a symbolic link is done from `/usr/local/go` to `/usr/lib/go`.
+Debian packages are not expected to install anything in `/usr/local`.